watarukumagai-git/opt/peer_review/no4/review_comment.md

 # [Major Comments]
 ## major comment 1 (General)
 - Table 1 shows both of the optimization problem and algorithm of this paper differs from the existing papers.
-While this is recognized as originality, I guess the readers cannot understand the usefulness created by this feature.
+While this is recognized as originality, I guess the readers cannot understand the usability created by this feature.
 解き方も、NSGA-IIの他に、可変近傍探索を導入するなど、違いがある

+## major comment 2 (Page3, Equations (1), (2), and (5))
+- This paper proposes the three-objective optimization problem but Equations (1), (2), and (5) show minimization problems independent of each other.
+Please rewrite these as follows: "minimize (Cmax, Et, Tv)...(1)", "a.
+Makespan: Cmax = max(...)...(2)", "b.
+Total machine energy consumption: Et = Epro + Est...(3)", "c.
+Total AGV working time: Tv= ...(6)".

-## major comment 2 (Figure 12)
+## major comment 3 (Figure 12)
 - Even though Figure 12 shows the results of a search with 100 population size, why are only 7 solutions obtained by IA-NSGA-II (Red Marker) and 6 solutions obtained by INSGA-II (Blue Marker) shown?
 Please add a description of Figure 12.